marick/structural-typing/README.md

 ```

 So the ordering of events is:

 1. Possibly malformatted map arrives.
 2. It is corrected.
 3. It is checked.

+Note: if the coercion function has to handle more than one incoming
+type, all the logic to choose between them has to be within it.
+I
+can imagine a version of `coercion` that takes a map of type names
+to conversion functions, but that hasn't been written.

 ## Using more than key names for types